When Numbers Start Talking: Implicit Numerical Coordination Among LLM-Based Agents: Methodology

 \subsection{Implementation}

-We implement the experiments using FAIRGAME~\cite{buscemi2025fairgame}, a framework for systematic and configurable simulations of strategic interactions between LLM-based agents.
-FAIRGAME provides a game-theoretically grounded environment while supporting heterogeneous agent attributes, interaction protocols, and communication constraints.
+FAIRGAME~\cite{buscemi2025fairgame}, a framework for systematic simulations of strategic interactions between LLM-based agents, was chosen to implement the experiments.
+It provides a game-theory grounded environment while supporting heterogeneous agent attributes, interaction protocols, and communication constraints.
 Game scenarios are specified through prompt-driven interfaces, allowing agent characteristics, payoff structures, and interaction rules to be defined in natural language.

-Each experimental setup is defined by a \emph{Configuration File}, which encodes game parameters, payoff matrices, and agent-level attributes such as personality traits~\cite{fan2024comp,he2024afspp,newsham2025inducing}; and a \emph{Prompt Template}, which specifies the instructions presented to agents at each round.
+Each experimental setup is defined by a \emph{Configuration File}, which encodes game parameters, payoff matrices, and agent-level attributes, e.g. personality traits~\cite{fan2024comp,he2024afspp,newsham2025inducing}; and a \emph{Prompt Template}, which specifies the instructions presented to agents at each round.
 Prompt templates are dynamically instantiated using configuration parameters and, for repeated interactions, include a structured representation of the interaction history.
 Covert communication and LLM-generated random output are realised by modifying prompt instructions, without changes to the FAIRGAME codebase.
-By contrast, externally injected random communication cannot be achieved through prompt engineering alone; we therefore extend FAIRGAME to inject pseudo-random numerical sequences generated outside the agents, ensuring independence from their internal reasoning.
-This extension preserves FAIRGAME’s modularity while clearly separating agent-generated signals from externally imposed randomness.
+By contrast, externally injected random communication cannot be achieved through prompt engineering alone; we therefore extended the framework to inject pseudo-random numerical sequences generated outside the agents, ensuring independence from their internal reasoning.